-The capital, Bloemfontein, has a well-established institutional, educational and administrative infrastructure, and houses the Supreme Court of Appeal.
+The capital, Bloemfontein, has a wellestablished institutional, educational and administrative infrastructure and houses the Supreme Court of Appeal.
 The province has a well-known university and many other training institutions.

-Important towns include Welkom, the heart of the gold-fields and one of the few completely pre-planned cities in the world; Odendaalsrus, another gold-mining town; Sasolburg, which owes its existence to the petrol-from-coal installation established there; Kroonstad, an important agricultural, administrative and educational centre; Parys on the banks of the Vaal River; Phuthaditjhaba, well known for the beautiful handcrafted items produced by the local people; and Bethlehem, gateway to the Eastern Highlands of the Free State.
+Important towns include Welkom, the heart of the goldfields and one of the few completely pre-planned cities in the world; Odendaalsrus, another gold-mining town; Sasolburg, which owes its existence to the petrol-from-coal installation established there; Kroonstad, an important agricultural, administrative and educational centre; Parys, on the banks of the Vaal River; Phuthaditjhaba, well-known for the beautiful handcrafted items produced by the local people, and Bethlehem, gateway to the Eastern Highlands of the Free State.

-The road network density of the province is the third-highest in the country.
 The national road, which is the artery between Gauteng and the Western and Eastern Cape, passes through the middle of the Free State.

-The Free State is the third-largest province in South Africa, but it has the second-smallest population and the second-lowest population density.
-It houses some 2,8 million people on about 129 480 km2 of land.
+The Free State is the third-largest province in South Africa.

+It houses some 2 766 775 people on about 129 480 km of land.
 The main languages spoken are Sesotho and Afrikaans.
-Some 16% of people aged 20 years or older have received no schooling.
-The official unemployment rate according to Statistics South Africa is 23,3%.
+Some 16% of people aged 20 years or older have received no schooling (Census 2001).
+The official unemployment rate according to the Labour Force Survey of September 2001 is 17,6%.

-Many of the towns display a mix of culture clearly evident in street names, public buildings, monuments and museums.
-Dressed sandstone buildings abound on the Eastern Highlands, while beautifully decorated Sotho houses dot the grasslands.
+Many of the towns display a cultural mix clearly evident in street names, public buildings, monuments and museums.
+Dressedsandstone buildings abound on the Eastern Highlands, while beautifully decorated Sotho houses dot the grasslands.
 Some of South Africa's most valued San rock art is found in the Free State.
 The districts of Bethlehem, Ficksburg, Ladybrand and Wepener have remarkable collections of this art form.